valencik/mastersAPSC/documents/thesis/thesis.md

 The methodology for a basic clustering technique, K-means clustering is discussed.

 ### K-means Clustering
-K-means clustering is a cluster analysis technique that can group data objects in $K$ clusters based on minimizing their distances with respect to cluster centroids.
+K-means clustering is a cluster analysis technique that can group data objects in $k$ clusters based on minimizing their distances with respect to cluster centroids.
 K-means is a partitional clustering algorithm.

 Say we have a finite set of objects,  $X = {x_1, x_2, ..., x_n}$ where each is a data object in $d$ dimensions.